 By contributing money to a traditional IRA or 401(k) plan, it's possible to put off paying taxes until retirement, when most folks expect to be in a lower income tax bracket.
 The tax break comes because most contributions to these accounts are made with pretax dollars (401(k) plans) or are tax-deductible (IRAs).
 If the contributions grow when invested, the increase in value isn't taxed until the account owner—or, after the account owner's death, a beneficiary—withdraws the money.
 There's really a double benefit, because the money that would have otherwise gone to pay taxes is invested, over the years, to help grow the account.

-Roth IRAs and 401(k)s operate on a different principle.
+Roth IRAs and Roth 401(k)s operate on a different principle.
 Contributions are made with after-tax money, but when the money—including money from investment of the contributions—is withdrawn, it isn't subject to tax.
 In other words, all the growth is tax-free.